suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 - New members to express their interest to join a  MLS group

-- Exsiting members to commit a new members to a MLS group
+- Existing members to commit a new members to a MLS group

 - Existing members to commit removal of existing members from a MLS group